Physical environment: Tools & Accessories, Comfort, Location, Routines, Attention span, Energy Levels

 A power bank is critical if you’re gonna be on the go.
 You can get solar-powered laptop chargers and power banks or just stick to the conventional ones.

-You deserve a comfortable workspace.
+You deserve a comfortable office.
 Let me rephrase.
 Spend $$ to make $$$.
 Well, that applies to your main workstation.
 Since you’ll be spending a good number of hours working, it only makes sense to make sure you’re comfortable.

 Whether you take work around with you often or work mainly from home, be on the lookout for these things: